joheras/EfficientDet/README.md

 # EfficientDet
-This is an implementation of [EfficientDet](https://arxiv.org/pdf/1911.09070.pdf) for object detection on Keras and Tensorflow.
+This is a fork of the [xuannianz](https://github.com/xuannianz/EfficientDet) implementation of [EfficientDet](https://arxiv.org/pdf/1911.09070.pdf) for object detection on Keras and Tensorflow.
 The project is based on [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet) and the [qubvel/efficientnet](https://github.com/qubvel/efficientnet).
 The pretrained EfficientNet weights files are downloaded from [Callidior/keras-applications/releases](https://github.com/Callidior/keras-applications/releases)